 She leads with empathy and compassion, both in her role as a therapist, but also while looking back at herself.
 I appreciate raw examples of authenticity, especially in my line of work.
 I think it may be easy for us, therapists, to fall in the trap of the superior specialist in human behavior and address issues from far away, up in some ivory tower.
 That is definitely not the case in this book.
 Dr. Brandy Engler beautifully shares her challenges while trying to make sense of both her own, personal, romantic path and the conclusions she reaches in her office, during the work as a therapist.

-I am not going to contaminate you anymore with my perspective and understanding of the book.
 I am going to leave you here with some excerpts that I liked.
 If you are curious about it, I invite you to read it for yourself.

 They really didn’t trust in love ; they saw it as an illusion at best and a constraint at worst .